matsKNY/c_dev_env/README.md

 This repository aims at automating the installation and setting up process of the development environment I am using when it comes to code in C and C++ programming languages.
 Two ways of automation have been considered:
 - **Docker**: supplying a Dockerfile, and the related files, to build a Docker image containing the development environment.
-It is a convenient way when your user account is not a sudoer/has not root priviledges (given that Docker is installed, which is ever more likely, and that your user account may run it), or when you do not want/cannot install new software on the host machine;
+It is a convenient way when your user account is not a sudoer/has not root privileges (given that Docker is installed, which is ever more likely, and that your user account may run it), or when you do not want/cannot install new software on the host machine;
 - **Script**: supplying a Bash script, and the related files, to install the development environment on the host machine.

 ## Components of the development environment